02 Feb Think It’s Too Late to Get Fit? Think Again! How Exercise Can Save Your Heart

 What’s this mean for the average Joe or Jane?
 The study’s director, Dr. Levine, recommends adding an aerobic exercise regimen four to five times a week in late middle-age; in other words, instead of giving up on heart health, now is the time to kick into gear to improve it!
 The aerobic study group began with three 30-minute work out sessions a week, and worked their way up to more intense sessions, such as a full one-hour aerobic session like running, cycling, tennis, etc. Although it did take the two year period to see heart-health improvements, exercise essentially reversed decades of near-total inactivity.
 In other words, no matter how out of shape you may be now, you can only go up from here.
 Start slow, and work your way up to a more vigorous work out schedule.
 The study recommends treating exercise the same way you treat brushing your teeth – an important part of your day that you wouldn’t readily skip.
 With such promising health benefits, it’s certainly worth adding to your to-do list.

 Struggling with where to start?
 As always, and especially if you have known health conditions, talk to your provider before beginning any new fitness plan.
 This is a great time to schedule with your physical therapist and address any issues holding you back.
 Another terrific option is our Sustained Optimal Performance program: work with a talented member of our team to develop a plan tailored to your health goals and addressing any balance/movement etc issues.
-Body One Physical Therapy has five locations serving Indianapolis, Fishers, and Zionsville and a dedicated team of highly-trained and caring providers to help you get back to your active life faster.
+Body One Physical Therapy has three locations serving Indianapolis: North Indy/Carmel, Fishers, and Zionsville and a dedicated team of highly-trained and caring providers to help you get back to your active life faster.